coordinature/coordinature.github.io/development/solutions/earthly/research/process.md

     - Features:
 		- What features define this entity?
           Example: [ Houses, Hills/Mountains, Vegetation, Bodies of Water (Channels, Streams, Banks) ]
+     - Entitites:
+        What entities does this ecosystem maku-up?
+        - Plants are entities that stay in one position and are therefore tokenized.
+They can have their own id, and will develop their own history as we are able to track their health.
+    - What is their role in the ecosystem
+    - What are the other entities that are not easy to tokenize, yet will interact with the tokenized entity?
+        - There are other entities that will influence the state of the entity we are trying to tokenize and the ecosytem we are trying to map.
+Yet, we want to log them as much as possible to get an idea of who is involved in the ecosystem and to understand the health of the area.
+When we have spotted (for example fish) around the mangroves and have a picture of the fish, we can log the fish in as a known entity that is spotted in the area.
+We can use this as estimates.
+They will have a more general representation, as we cannot know (yet) when we see this fish type again, if its the same fish.
+    - What are their roles in the ecosystem?

 2. What can we show you about this entity?
     - Scanning the area for more precize view of the proppery.